ngarneau/gravity/README.markdown

 1. mkdir myproject
 2. cd myproject
 3. Copy the framework into your new project directory
-4. Run this command: sass --watch stylesheets/style.scss:stylesheets/style.css --style compressed
+4. Run this command in the terminal: sass --watch stylesheets/style.scss:stylesheets/style.css --style nested

 //Setup